-In December 2012, we changed our tax method of accounting as permitted under Internal Revenue Service ("IRS") regulations for qualifying utility system repairs in Aqua Pennsylvania effective with the tax year ended December 31, 2012 and for prior tax years.
-The repair tax accounting method was changed to permit the expensing of qualifying utility asset improvement costs that were previously being capitalized and depreciated for book and tax purposes (the "Repair Change").
-The Repair Change was implemented in response to a June 2012 rate order issued by the Pennsylvania Public Utility Commission to Aqua Pennsylvania ("settlement agreement") which provides for flow-through accounting treatment of qualifying income tax benefits resulting from the Repair Change.
-As a result of this settlement agreement, the net 2012 income tax benefits of \$33,565 reduced the Company's Federal and state income tax expense and increased net income in the fourth quarter of 2012.
-In 2013, the Company recorded additional income tax benefits, as adjusted for the 2012 tax return, of \$14,908.
-Similar to 2012, the Company recorded \$45,647 of income tax benefits in 2013.
-The Company recognized a tax deduction on its 2012 Federal tax return of \$380,000 for qualifying capital expenditures made prior to 2012, and based on the settlement agreement, beginning in 2013, the Company began to amortize 1/10th of the catch-up adjustment.
-In accordance with the settlement agreement, the amortization is expected to reduce income tax expense during periods when qualifying parameters are met.
-During 2013, the Company amortized its catch-up adjustment and recognized \$15,766 of deferred income tax benefits, which reduced income tax expense and increased the Company's net income.
+In December 2012, we changed our income tax method of accounting as permitted under Internal Revenue Service ("IRS") regulations for qualifying utility system repairs in Aqua Pennsylvania effective with the tax year ended December 31, 2012 and for prior tax years.
+This method permits the expensing of qualifying utility asset improvement costs that were previously being capitalized and depreciated for book and tax purposes.
+This change was implemented in response to a June 2012 rate order issued by the Pennsylvania Public Utility Commission to Aqua Pennsylvania which provides for a reduction in current income taxes as a result of the recognition of qualifying income tax benefits resulting from the income tax accounting change.
+As a result of the rate order, the net 2012 income tax benefits of \$33,565 reduced the Company's current income tax expense and increased net income in the fourth quarter of 2012.
+In 2013, the Company recorded \$60,555 of income tax benefits, which includes \$14,908 of income tax benefits recognized based on final filing positions used in the 2012 tax return.
+In 2014, the Company recorded \$69,048 of income tax benefits.
+The Company recognized a tax deduction on its 2012 Federal tax return of \$380,000 for qualifying capital expenditures made prior to 2012, and based on the settlement agreement, beginning in 2013, the Company began to amortize 1/10th of these expenditures or \$16,734 annually, which reduced income tax expense and increased the Company's net income.
+In accordance with the settlement agreement, this amortization is expected to reduce income tax expense during periods when qualifying parameters are met.

-Our planned 2014 capital program is projected to continue at a similar level compared to 2013, and the repair tax deduction is anticipated to continue in 2014 and beyond.
-Our 2014 earnings will be impacted by the following factors in Aqua Pennsylvania: the repair tax deduction in 2014 is expected to decrease income tax expense by a similar amount as 2013, and the ten year amortization of the catch-up adjustment is also expected to reduce income tax expense; offset by the effect on operating revenue as a result of the DSIC being reset to zero beginning January 1, 2013 and remaining at that level in 2014, and the effect of regulatory lag as we will likely not be filing a request for a base rate increase in Pennsylvania until after 2014.
-In addition, during 2013, additional income tax benefits were recognized of \$17,736, related to a change in the Company's tax method of accounting for qualifying utility system repairs in some non-Pennsylvania operating divisions, and we are continuing to evaluate the use of a Repair Change in other states where we operate, although the rate treatment afforded in operating divisions outside of Pennsylvania is not expected to have a direct impact on income tax expense.
+The deduction for qualifying utility asset improvements is anticipated to continue in 2015 and beyond.
+Our 2015 earnings will be impacted by the following factors in Aqua Pennsylvania: the deduction for qualifying utility asset improvements in 2015 is expected to decrease current income tax expense by a similar amount as 2014, and the ten year amortization of the qualifying capital expenditures made prior to 2012 is also expected to reduce current income tax expense; offset by the effect of regulatory lag.
+In addition, during 2013 and 2014, additional income tax benefits were recognized of \$17,736 and \$8,719, respectively, related to a change in the Company's tax method of accounting for qualifying utility system repairs in non-Pennsylvania regulated operating divisions, although the rate treatment afforded in these divisions does not result in a reduction to current income tax expense.